VMM-262 (Rein.) conducts Forward Arming and Refueling Point exercise

-U.S Marines with the Marine Air Control Group Detachment 18, Marine Air Traffic Control Mobile Team, 31st Marine Expeditionary Unit, establish an expeditionary runway during a forward arming and refueling point exercise on Landing Zone Dodo at Camp Hansen, Okinawa, Japan, Dec.
-9, 2024.
+U.S Marines with Marine Medium Tiltrotor Squadron 262 (Rein.), 31st Marine Expeditionary Unit, conduct a forward arming and refueling point exercise on Landing Zone Dodo at Camp Hansen, Okinawa, Japan, Dec.
+9-13, 2024.
 A FARP is a multi-discipline operation that increases the speed of maneuver for aerial operations, utilizing expeditionary advanced base operations, enhancing strike capabilities by decreasing the distance required for refueling and rearming while increasing the range of combined-joint all domain operation capabilities.
 The 31st MEU, the Marine Corps' only continuously forward-deployed MEU, provides a flexible force ready to perform a wide-range of military operations across the Indo-Pacific region.
-(U.S. Marine Corps photo by Lance Cpl.
+(U.S. Marine Corps video by Lance Cpl.
 Victor Gurrola)

 |Date Taken: